The oldest glass products come from ancient Egypt. The very first

 appearance of products made in Germany, the Netherlands, Poland and in

-around Jablonec nad Nisou, where so-called “Turnov composition“ was invented
+observed around Jablonec nad Nisou, where so-called “Turnov composition“ was

-in 1711 – glass mass imitating precious stones in appearance.
-It was an ideal
+invented in 1711 – glass mass imitating precious stones in appearance.
+It was

-material for cutting and was later used for imitation of precious stones.
-This
+an ideal material for cutting and was later used for imitation of precious

-production established a very famous tradition of manufacturing imitations of
+stones.
+This production established a very famous tradition of manufacturing

-costly jewelry in Jablonec nad Nisou.
-Cut glass pieces were also used in another
+imitations of costly jewelry in Jablonec nad Nisou.
+Cut glass pieces were also

-famous branch – the manufacturing of chandeliers.
-Glass cutting (from which
+used in another famous branch – the manufacturing of chandeliers.
+Glass

-to the agent from whom they received wages.
-This way of manufacturing was very
+the finished pieces to the agent from whom they received wages.
+This way of

 In the second half of the 18th century, the decorating with enamel